Vedantdwivedi/appointment/README.md

-# ResT API with Go Lang , GORM, Gin Gonic, SQL Lite
+# RESTAPI with Go Lang , GORM, Gin Gonic, SQL Lite

-This Api performs following tasks:
+This microservice performs following tasks:

 GET("/list")  - Give List of all the Doctors and Patients booked appointments GET("/lists/:name") - Give List of Doctor or Patient by name